rmarder/rsl/README.md

 <a id="syntax"></a>
 ### 1. Syntax

-RSL is a new-line and semi-colon based language.
+RSL is a new line and semicolon based language.
 All statements must end with either a new line, a semicolon, or both if you prefer.

+Aside from new line, no other whitespace is significant in any way.

 ### Basic types
 ```bool```, ```string```, ```number``` (double precision float), ```array```, ```map```, ```function```, ```error```